ElifNurAyan/postfix-evaluator-expression-tree/README.md

-# postfix-evaluator-expression-tree
+# Postfix Expression Evaluator (Expression Tree)

-Postfix expression evaluation by constructing and evaluating an expression tree.
+This project evaluates postfix expressions by constructing an expression tree and evaluating it recursively.

+## Features
+- Expression tree construction from postfix notation
+- Recursive tree evaluation
+- Support for arithmetic operators
+- Handling of unknown tokens